soenkehahn/rc-quines/README.md

 [Here](https://github.com/soenkehahn/rc-quines/pull/1)'s an
 example of such a PR (that is not a quine, to avoid spoilers.)

+## Compiled languages

+Create a PR that adds a new directory to this repo that contains one file called `quine.ext`, where `ext` is the appropriate file extension for the language you're submitting.
+See [the supported languages](#supported-languages).

+## Checking results

 After submitting
 a PR, you can monitor CI to see the `quine-checker` checking your PR.
 Here's a link: